great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_input_validation_for_an_expectation.md

 </Prerequisites>

-[Expectations](../../../reference/expectations/expectations.md) will typically be configured using input parameters which the Expectation's code will require to fulfill some criteria in order to be used or provide relevant results.
-Ensuring that these requirements are fulfilled is the purpose of Type Checking and validating your input parameters.
+[Expectations](../../../reference/expectations/expectations.md) will typically be configured using input parameters.
+These parameters are required to provide your Custom Expectation with the context it needs to validate your data.
+Ensuring that these requirements are fulfilled is the purpose of type checking and validating your input parameters.

 For example, we might expect the fraction of null values to be `mostly=.05`, in which case any value above 1 would indicate an impossible fraction of a single whole (since a value above one indicates more than a single whole), and should throw an error.
 Another example would be if we want to indicate that the the mean of a row adheres to a minimum value bound, such as `min_value=5`.
 In this case, attempting to pass in a non numerical value should clearly throw an error!